SBCURLEY/wsaa-assignments/README.md

 - w3schools: https://www.w3schools.com/python/python_json.asp    Introduction to JSON.
 There is a very useful reference and examples for when you convert from Python to JSON, Python objects are converted into the JSON (JavaScript) equivalent.
 - w3schools: https://www.w3schools.com/python/module_requests.asp    Introduction to the Request library
 - RealPython: https://realpython.com/python-requests/   This resource details the Get request and the Response with examples.
-- Deck of Cards API: https://deckofcardsapi.com/    Source for tshi program, his is also where I found how to include jokers, just for fun.
+- Deck of Cards API: https://deckofcardsapi.com/    Source for this program, his is also where I found how to include jokers, just for fun.
 - Public API: https://publicapi.dev/deck-of-cards-api  This resource offers more insight into the Deck of Cards API.
 Users can create decks, draw cards, shuffle decks, and more through a set of RESTful API endpoints.